-WHEREAS, Mrs. Taylor's story is a pivotal link in the ever evolving pursuit of justice for victims of sexual assault; her legacy continues to live on in the countless lives she touched and fuels justice for victims of sexual violence in all communities, especially for those who feel as if they have no voice; now therefore,

-1 BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF 2 THE LEGISLATURE OF ALABAMA, That Mrs. Recy Corbitt Taylor is 3 highly honored and commended for her courage and dignity, and 4 this resolution is offered to her family in admiration and 5 appreciation of her life's achievement and service, along with 6 heartfelt sympathy.
+WHEREAS, Mrs. Taylor's story is a pivotal link in the ever evolving pursuit of justice for victims of sexual assault; her legacy continues to live on in the countless lives she touched and fuels justice for victims of sexual violence in all communities, especially for those who feel as if they have no voice; now therefore, highly honored and commended for her courage and dignity, and this resolution is offered to her family in admiration and appreciation of her life's achievement and service, along with heartfelt sympathy.